-4C.4.4 Other methods
+4C.4.4 Other Methods

-- (a) Land Information Memoranda, other education and information tools as (and if) suitable for improving the communities knowledge and awareness of sensitivities to the types of effects possibly generated from these activities. - (b) Bay of Plenty Regional Council's Regional Air Plan.
+- (a) Land Information Memoranda, other education and information tools as (and if) suitable for improving the communities knowledge and awareness of sensitivities to the types of effects possibly generated from these activities. - (b) The Regional Council's Regional Air Plan.